Exploring Refs in React

 class Parent extends Component {myRef = React.createRef();render() {return (<Child ref={this.myRef} />)}}

-To accomplish this, first we create Refs using React.createRef()
+To accomplish this, first we create Refs using React.createRef() and stored

-it in myRef
+it in myRef variable

-attribute and it is not passed down as prop.
+attribute just as we have key attribute and it is not passed down as prop.

 So what exactly attaching means?

-attribute of myRef
+current attribute of myRef variable.
+Inspecting myRef.current returns a

 object

-.
+forceUpdate the <Child /> from <Parent />.
 Also functions defined on

-can be accessed.
+<Child /> can be accessed.

 handleClick(){this.myRef.current.setState({ ... })}